 - The Saturday night campfire will include skits and songs.

 - Parents of Webelos Scouts will learn about transitioning to a troop and tips on what to look for in a troop.

 - Webelos Scouts are encouraged to contact a partner troop.

 The registration fee is $8 per person.
-Late registration is $10 and begins 11/6/18; patches and program supplies are not guaranteed for late registration.
+Late registration is $10 and begins 11/5/19; patches and program supplies are not guaranteed for late registration.
+At checkout, pay with a credit card or electronic check.
+Council refund policy.
 There is no onsite registration.

-Registration is typically completed by the Webelos Scout leader or unit leader.
+Registration is typically completed by the Webelos leader or unit leader.